rosean3/openMp/README.md

 ### 📋 Requirements

--GCC with OpenMP support
+- GCC with OpenMP support

--gnuplot for visualization (optional)
+- gnuplot for visualization (optional)

--A system with multiple CPU cores for parallel execution
+- A system with multiple CPU cores for parallel execution

 ### ⚙️ Compilation
 ```bash